joemiller/workstation-bootstrap/README.md

 * Manage ssh and ssl keys?
 Perhaps using the `private_settings.rb` role.
 * convert `osx_settings` to use @jtimberman's LWRPs from his `mac_os_x` cookbook?
 * More support for various dotfiles I want to install.
+* Make this recipe multi-OS compatible.
+It would be neat to make this usable for setting up Linux and Windows workstations too.

 Contributions and Thanks